COPS-IITBHU/Debugit_2022/README.md

- Hello, I have created a simple sudoku game using html,css and js The code will run on any platform, you need not install anything additional, simply rum the index.html file.
+ Hello, I have created a simple sudoku game using html,css and js The code will run on any platform, you need not install anything additional, simply run the index.html file.